companydotcom/vastly/packages/create-wave-app/src/templates/_shared_ts/README.md

 ##### Local GraphQL Server

 1. To start your local graphQL server, run `npm run dev`
-2. This will automatically push your Prisma Schema changes to a SQLite database, as well as launch a local GraphQL IDE server (with auto-reload and TS support).
+2. This will automatically load and push your Prisma Schema changes to a SQLite database (a local file: `dev.sqlite`), as well as launch a local GraphQL IDE server (with auto-reload and TS support).

 ##### Local Database Server